What is the 50% Rule in Real Estate?

 The 50% Rule Explained

-The 50% Rule is a commonly used analysis tool that allows a real estate investor to quickly access whether or not a property generates adequate cash flow.
+The 50% Rule is a commonly used analysis tool that allows a real estate investor to quickly assess whether or not a property will generate adequate cash flow.

-If a property passes the 50% Rule, it merits further due diligence and investigation as a potentially viable investment property – however, the 50% Rule by itself does not guarantee that a property is worth purchasing.
+If a property passes the 50% Rule, it merits further due diligence and investigation as a potentially viable investment property.
+However, the 50% Rule by itself does not guarantee a property is worth purchasing.

-The 50% Rule is more of a pre-screening metric used to sift through a large number of properties and highlight the ones with the most potential.
+The 50% Rule is a pre-screening metric used to sift through a large number of properties and highlight the ones with the most potential.